-The Positive Note is also a high-level recognition for consistently going over and above.
+The school Positive Postcard is also a high-level recognition for consistently going over and above.
 It can be given to any child by any adult in the school, staff members or visitors.
 There is no set amount each week- again it must be sincere to keep its value.
 Letters may also be sent home from the Head of Academy to recognise outstanding children.

-'The positive note enables you to mark the moment with the child.
+'The positive postcard enables you to mark the moment with the child.
 You are framing them with their best behaviour, their most determined effort, their greatest show of resilience.'
-Paul
+Paul Dix.